-Imagine traversing across untracked wilderness without any assistance, resupplies, pre-laid supplies or vehicle support.
+Imagine traversing untracked wilderness without any assistance, resupplies, pre-laid supplies or vehicle support.
 Instead you must entirely rely on your own energy and whatever you can gather from the natural environment.
 Now, imagine doing that for 128 days.
-To add to the stakes, you would have to travel through several drought-stricken areas of Australia that make finding water and bush tucker a grim challenge.
+To add to the stakes, you would have to travel through the driest region of Australia which makes finding water and bush tucker a grim challenge.

 Becoming the first person to walk unsupported across Australia is one of the many extraordinary expeditions that has earned Jon Muir his well-deserved reputation as one of Australia’s most resilient, audacious and versatile adventurers.